Ukraine asks G7 to step up arms supply, pressure on Russia

 Foreign Minister Dmytro Kuleba said the Ukrainian government had received “no positive feedback” from Russia, which he alleged “prefers wars to talks.”

-Kuleba said his talks with G-7 counterparts had been “helpful, fruitful, very honest and result-oriented.”
+Kuleba said his talks with G-7 counterparts in Germany had been “helpful, fruitful, very honest and result-oriented.”
 He praised them for the financial and military support they have so far provided to Ukraine.

-But he urged Ukraine’s supporters to supply more weapons, including multiple launch rocket systems and military planes, and to put further pressure on Russia’s economy by stepping up sanctions and following Canada’s lead in seizing Russian sovereign assets to pay for rebuilding Ukraine.
+But he urged Ukraine’s supporters to supply more weapons, including multiple launch rocket systems and military planes, and to put further pressure on Russia’s economy by stepping up sanctions and seizing Russian sovereign assets to pay for rebuilding Ukraine.

 The European Union’s foreign affairs chief announced plans to give Ukraine another 500 million euros ($520 million) to buy heavy weapons to fend off the Russian invasion.